The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 2. You're educating them on what the solution is that you've found

 3. Then you're giving them a benefit.

-The “Call to Action” is the single most important part of the ad.
+The "Call to Action" is the most critical part of the ad.

 You might do everything right in the first three steps, but if you don't put the icing on the cake with the right call to action, your ad won't work.